 Paul Williams, Client Director: ‘Peace at Last’ by Jill Murphy

 I have read ‘Peace at Last’ with my 18-month-old daughter nearly every night for the past year.
 It’s a simple story told with a gentle rhythm and repetition that typically sends us both into a peaceful sleep.
 More recently (as the terrible twos approach) our little one has decided to challenge Jill Murphy’s narrative – the book finishes with Mrs Bear bringing Mr Bear “a nice cup of tea” after the tough night he’s had trying to sleep; our daughter is now insisting it’s a cup of coffee.

 It’s not an argument I want to have at 8pm each night so if JM is listening and can update the next edition, that could make our life a little easier.

-Roisin McCormack, Copywriter: ‘4 3 2 1’ by Paul Auster
+Roisin McCormack, Junior Content Writer: ‘4 3 2 1’ by Paul Auster

 This book is captivating and impeccably written.
 Auster’s epic bildungsroman set in 20th century America weaves together four different versions of one man’s life.
 In each section, seemingly inconsequential details change, but have the effect of creating completely alternative life trajectories for him.
 Think Sliding Doors.
 Only a few things remain consistent: his love of baseball, writing, Laurel and Hardy – and the tumultuous historical background of the civil rights movement and the Vietnam War.